-- 1. Earn a grade of C or better in each social work course (courses with a grade of Cor lower must be repeated); - 2.
+- Earn a grade of C or better in each social work course (courses with a grade of Cor lower must be repeated); - 2.
 Maintain a cumulative GPA of at least 2.25; - 3.
 Demonstrate understanding of the NASW Code of Ethics and a consistent and growing commitment to ethical practice in accordance with this code; - 4.
-Obtain an evaluation from junior-level (SOW334) field instructor and faculty liaison confirming that satisfactory progress is evident and the student is ready for senior-level field practice (SOW432, 433, 434).
-Application process, field expectations, and standards are detailed in the Social Work Program Policy Handbook and the Social Work Program Field Practicum Manual; - 5.
+Obtain an evaluation from junior-level (SOW331) field instructor and faculty liaison confirming that satisfactory progress is evident and the student is ready for senior-level field practice (SOW432, 433, 434).
+Application process, field expectations, and standards are detailed in the Social Work Program Field and Policy Manual; - 5.
 Obtain evaluations during senior-level field practicum (SOW432, 433, 434) from the field instructor and the faculty liaison confirming that satisfactory progress is being made toward competent, ethical, and professional social work practice.
-Application process, field expectations, and standards are detailed in the Social Work Program Policy Handbook and the Social Work Program Field Practicum Manual; - 6.
-Obtain a final (SOW 432, 433, 434) evaluation from the field instructor and the faculty liaison confirming that the student is adequately prepared to graduate as a professional social worker.
-Application process, field expectations, and standards are detailed in the Social Work Program Policy Handbook and the Social Work Program Field Practicum Manual; - Maintain ongoing evidence of meeting standards of professional conduct and emotional maturity requisite for professional practice as outlined in the Academic Performance Standards which includes: cognitive skills, interpersonal skills, emotional intelligence, professional commitments, communication skills, professional behaviors, and selfawareness; and - 8.
-Demonstrate continued development of professional knowledge, values, skills, ethics, and conduct expected of a generalist social work practitioner as presented throughout the Social Work Program. - Note: Students who request to resume their involvement with the Social Work Program after dropping out of the program or withdrawing from Bethel University for any reason must apply for readmission into the program.
+Application process, field expectations, and standards are detailed in the Social Work Program Field and Policy Manual; - 6.
+Obtain a final (SOW432, 433, 434) evaluation from the field instructor and the faculty liaison confirming that the student is adequately prepared to graduate as a professional social worker.
+Application process, field expectations, and standards are detailed in the Social Work Program Field and Policy Manual; - 7.
+Maintain ongoing evidence of meeting standards of professional conduct and emotional

+- maturity requisite for professional practice as outlined in the Standards for Academic and Professional Performance, which includes: cognitive skills, interpersonal skills, emotional intelligence, professional commitments, communication skills, professional behaviors, and self- awareness; and - 8.
+Demonstrate continued development of professional knowledge, values, skills, ethics, and conduct expected of a generalist social work practitioner as presented throughout the Social Work Program.

+Note: Students who request to resume their involvement with the Social Work Program after dropping out of the program or withdrawing from Bethel University for any reason must apply for readmission into the program.
 Issues that led to the decision to drop out (whether voluntary of involuntary) must be addressed prior to being readmitted to the Social Work Program.
 Being readmitted to Bethel University does not constitute readmission into the Social Work Program.